ewdlop/OSINT/README.md

 ---

 Hackers get attention for a moment, but solving the energy crisis? **That’ll change the world.** The future needs big thinkers, not quick disruptors.
 Are you up for the challenge? 🌍💡"

+## Not me neither.

+**"Fair enough—not me neither.**

+I can’t promise to change the world either, but here’s the thing: none of us have to do it alone.
+Whether it’s solving the energy crisis, fixing a broken system, or just making life a little better, progress happens because a whole bunch of people decide to *try something*—together or on their own paths.

+So no promises, no guarantees—just a shared effort to move the needle in the right direction.
+And hey, even if we don’t hit the big win, at least we’ll know we gave it a shot.
+That’s gotta count for something, right?" 🌍✨